CodingOnWindowsOS/Tableau/Tableau Server Client/README.md

 3. Refreshing Data
    - Automate the execution of flows, linked tasks, and extract refreshes on your Tableau Server or Tableau Cloud instance using these scripts.

+Generating Personal Access Tokens
+To generate a personal access token (i.e., token_value as shown in the scripts), do the following:
+1. Navigate to your accounts settings (My Account Settigns) on your Tableau Server or Tableau Cloud instance.
+2. Scroll down to the Personal Access Tokens Section.
+3. Type/enter in your preferred token name and click "Create Token."
+4. Copy/paste the generated token into the python script as the token_value.